 1. What is DUI Court in Nevada?

-Nevada DUI Court is a diversion program that allows eligible drunk or drugged driving defendants to enter an intensive rehabilitation program in lieu of incarceration.
+Nevada DUI Court is a diversion program that allows eligible drunk or drugged driving defendants to enter an intensive rehabilitation program in place of incarceration.
 The program is time-consuming, intrusive, and costly.
-But upon successful completion, the DUI charge may be reduced to a lesser offense.
+But upon successful completion, your DUI charge may be reduced to a lesser offense.

-Following a Nevada arrest for driving under the influence, the defense attorney will first attempt to get the case dismissed or reduced to reckless driving.
-But if the prosecutor refuses to negotiate — and if going to trial seems too risky — then Nevada DUI Court may be a good option to explore.1
+Following a Nevada arrest for driving under the influence, we will first attempt to get your case dismissed or reduced to reckless driving.
+However, if the prosecutor refuses to negotiate — and if going to trial seems too risky — then doing rehab under the court’s supervision may be a good option to explore.1

-- anyone who is not addicted to drugs or alcohol
+- you are not addicted to drugs or alcohol;

-- anyone who has seriously harmed or killed another person while driving under the influence
+- you seriously harmed or killed another person while driving under the influence;

-- anyone with more than two (2) DUI misdemeanor convictions in the past seven (7) years
+- you have more than two DUI misdemeanor convictions in the past seven years; or

-- anyone with a past felony DUI conviction2
+- you have a prior felony DUI conviction.2

 3. How are the Misdemeanor and Felony DUI Courts similar?

-The formats of the Serious Offenders Program and the Moderate Offenders Program have a lot in common.
+The formats of DUI Treatment Court and Felony DUI Treatment Court have a lot in common.
 Both require the following:

 - Weekly status check meetings with the judge (these become more infrequent over time)